Christophe Pierre: Uganda

 On 10 May 1999, Pierre was transferred as apostolic nuncio to Kampala, Uganda.
 In 2000, he campaigned against the Ugandan government's promotion of condom use to prevent the spread of HIV/AIDS.
 Vice President Speciosa Kazibwe, herself a doctor, promoted condom use during a national tour and complained that religious leaders were hampering the government's public health efforts.
 Pierre replied that condoms promoted "outright promiscuity" that would increase the incidence of HIV/AIDS.
 Years later, Pierre linked Uganda's success in fighting HIV/AIDS to the church's abstinence education strategy.
-During his time in Uganda, Pierrre worked with Italian missionary Father John Scalabrini in supporting many disadvantaged Ugandans with school and health care.
+During his time in Uganda, Pierre worked with Italian missionary Father John Scalabrini in supporting many disadvantaged Ugandans with school and health care.

+Following the assassination of the papal nuncio to Burundi Archbishop Michael Courtney on 29 December 2004, he celebrated his funeral mass in the Regina Mundi Cathedral in Bujumbura the next day and oversaw the work of the nunciature there until the appointment of a new nuncio, Archbishop Paul Gallagher on 22 January 2005.

 Mexico

 On 22 March 2007, Pope Benedict XVI named Pierre as apostolic nuncio to Mexico.
+He arrived just after the bishops of Latin America had produced their Aparecida statement and he later recalled being impressed by their achievement: "I read it, and I said, 'My God, this is new!
+The bishops finally have developed a pastoral plan which is the result of their synodal approach.'
+The fruit of Aparecida is a new pastoral approach.
+I saw it working in Mexico.
+It changes the church."

 After Pope Francis sharply criticized the Mexican bishops during his visit to Mexico in February 2016, an editorial in the newspaper of the Archdiocese of Mexico City objected to the Pope's criticism and asked: "Does the Pope have some reason for scolding Mexican bishops? ...
 [Do] the improvised words of the Holy Father respond to bad advice from someone close to him?
 Who gave the Pope bad advice?"
 Pierre was generally recognized as the target of the editorial and the source of the "bad advice".

 Jorge E. Traslosheros wrote in Crux that, while in Mexico, Pierre managed "to weave with an artist's skills unity among Catholics, thereby overcoming the political divisions and culture wars that have caused so much damage".
 Traslosheros credited Pierre with bridging Mexico's secular establishment and the Catholic populace.